Anxiety & Male Sexual Issues Reinforced by Past-Life Traumas & Circumcision PLTC Founder/Author: Dr. Thomas Paul

-Past Life Therapy sessions can be scheduled online, or by contacting Thomas Paul, Master Clinical Past Life Therapist and founder of Past Life Therapy Center.
-PLTC has its primary office in Los Angeles, CA and Thomas Paul, C.Ht.
-(Certified Hypnotherapist), can be retained worldwide for week-long intensives.
-You may also want to inquire about distance/phone session eligibility.
+Past Life Therapy sessions can be scheduled online to book Dr. Thomas Paul, Master Clinical Past Life Therapist, Clinical Hypnotherapist, and founder of Past Life Therapy Center.
+PLTC has its primary office in Los Angeles, CA and Dr. Thomas Paul can be retained worldwide for week-long intensives and distance/phone/Skype sessions.
 The PLTC/Netherton-Paul Method of Past Life Therapy and De-Hypnosis is available exclusively at Past Life Therapy Center®.

 If you know someone that may be interested in Past Life Therapy, please forward this article or refer-a-friend to PLTC's website.
 A belief in reincarnation or spirituality isn't necessary for PLTC's process to effectively enable a healthy mind-body.